Last Updated on

 1. Detailed Clinical History

-An elaborate history of the symptoms, eating habits, and medications can be useful for diagnosing the cause of diarrhoeal diseases.
+An elaborate history of symptoms, eating habits, and medications can be useful for diagnosing the cause of diarrhoeal diseases.

 2. Physical Examination

 Your clinician will examine the child for signs of dehydration, like abdominal pain and tenderness.

 - Blood tests: to detect bacterial diseases, hepatitis, and PCR for viral pathogens

 - Stool microscopy: to detect parasites in the stools

 - Allergy tests: to diagnose intolerance or allergies to certain foods or substances